daniel8lopes/omnia3/docs/pages/omnia3/Application/omnia3_applicationversion.md

 OMNIA Platform has a version control system, that not only controls the versions of platform releases, but also the version of the developed models.

-The version can be consulted through OMNIA API and User Interface.
+The version can be consulted through OMNIA User Interface.

 ## 2. How to view the version on application?